rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 checks that the passed array of arguments `args` contains only one element.
 If this value is different from `1`, the routine will complete its execution by throwing an error.

 The routine `name_body` consists of two parts.
 The first is routine itself, and the second is its settings.
-The routine `name_body` accepts the map of options and returns the file name from the passed path.
-For the correct output, the path must be formed in the format of `posix`-systems, that is, with the usual slash `/` (the path conversion is not considered here).
-Using the `substr` method, the routine allocates a full name from the last `/` character to the end of the line.
+The routine `name_body` accepts the map of options and returns the filename from the passed path.
+For the correct output, the path must be formed in the format of `posix`-systems, that is, with the slash `/` (the path conversion is not considered here).
+The routine allocates a full name from the last `/` character to the end of the line using the `substr` method.
 In addition, the body of the routine contains the `full` option.
-If this option is not settled, then the routine allocates file name excluded the last extension.
+If this option is not settled, then the routine separates filename excluded the last extension.

-The default settings are defined by the map of option `name_body.defaults`, which contains all the options that the routine accepts.
+The default settings are defined by the map of option `name_body.defaults`, which contains all options that the routine accepts.
 So, in the routine `name_body`, this is `path` and `full`.

 The routine `routineFromPreAndBody` can combine the` name_pre` and `name_body` routine into one that will accept the path and return the filename.